-If your child is absent for more than one day and you wish to request homework, please call the main office at 267-893-4350 before the student lunch hour, allowing adequate time for the teacher to prepare a listing of the assignments.
+If your child is absent for more than one day and you wish to request homework, either email your child's teacher or call the main office at 267-893-4350.
+Teachers will assemble a list of expected, missed classwork, as well as curriculum materials.
+These resources will be available for pick up on day two of the child's absence in the Gayman main office.